 The monastery of Christ the Savior of (C)halepa is built on a high hill near the villages Tsahiana and Veni, 46km east of Rethymno.
 The views to the valley of Mylopotamos from there are panoramic.
 While before 2000 the monastery was a set of ruins, today the restored monastery operates normally and is one of the most beautiful monasteries in Crete.

-The area around the monastery is full of vineyards and olive trees, and in some places there are forests of oaks.
-The exact date of its founding is unknown, but certainly this is one of the oldest surviving monasteries in Crete and its foundation goes back in the Venetian period.
+The area around the monastery is full of vineyards and olive trees, and in some places, there are forests of oaks.
+The exact date of its founding is unknown, but certainly, this is one of the oldest surviving monasteries in Crete and its foundation goes back to the Venetian period.

 Because of its strategic location and its strong economic autonomy, Halepa monastery was the center of several battles during the Ottoman period.

 - 1555: Halepa is mentioned in a notary document, thus it surely already exists (in the position of today’s Agia Marina chapel) and serves as a convent.

 - 1646: The Turks, after the conquest of western Crete, destroy monasteries of Milopotamos district.
 They flatten the convent of Halepa and rape the nuns.

 - 1673: Jeremiah Sgouros founds the (male) monastery of Halepa at its current position.
 The monastery is a dependency of Vosako Monastery.